-[ logether we make a difference COUNCII Capital expenditure: the more sizeable costs, which usually relate to the acquisition of new assets or significant enhancement of existing assets to extend the economic benefit to the council.
-3.3 In brief, there are three routes under which expenditure can qualify as capital and these are: Spending which meets the recognition criteria specified under 'proper accounting practices' e.g. expenditure on the acquisition of, construction of or the addition of subsequent costs to non-current assets (tangible e.g. buildings and intangible e.g. software) Spending which meets one of the definitions specified in regulations made under the Local Government Act 2003 e.g. Revenue Expenditure Funded from Capital Under Statute (REFCUS).
-The Secretary of State makes a direction that the spending can be treated as capital expenditure.
-3.4 Examples of capital expenditure include expenditure on the acquisition, reclamation or enhancement of assets (e.g. buildings, land, plant and machinery).
-It can include computer costs (for use over a period exceeding one year e.g. software licences), grants to third parties, incidental costs involved in a capital project (e.g. officers' salaries and professional fees).
-3.5 Excluded from the definition of capital are training, administrative and other general overhead costs.
+- Revenue expenditure: the everyday costs incurred with running the council such as employee costs, premises related expenditure and various supplies and services. - Capital expenditure: the more sizeable costs, which usually relate to the acquisition of new assets or significant enhancement of existing assets to extend the economic benefit to the council. - In brief, there are three routes under which expenditure can qualify as capital and these are: - Spending which meets the recognition criteria specified under 'proper accounting practices' e.g. expenditure on the acquisition of, construction of or the addition of subsequent costs to non-current assets (tangible e.g. buildings and intangible e.g. software) - Spending which meets one of the definitions specified in regulations made under the Local Government Act 2003 e.g. Revenue Expenditure Funded from Capital Under Statute (REFCUS). - The Secretary of State makes a direction that the spending can be treated as capital expenditure. - 3.4 Examples of capital expenditure include expenditure on the acquisition, reclamation or enhancement of assets (e.g. buildings, land, plant and machinery).
+It can include computer costs (for use over a period exceeding one year e.g. software licences), grants to third parties, incidental costs involved in a capital project (e.g. officers' salaries and professional fees). - 3.5 Excluded from the definition of capital are training, administrative and other general overhead costs.
 Costs will also be ineligible to the extent that they relate to activity that takes place prior to the intention to acquire or construct a fixed asset.
-Examples of this include the cost of option appraisals and feasibility studies that do not contribute to the scoping of the asset ultimately acquired or constructed.
-3.6 The key principle to follow is that 'everything is revenue unless you can prove it is capital'.
-3.0 The key principle to lonow is that everything is revenue unless you can prove it is capital.
-The Capital Programme, Governance and Approval Process The Capital Frogramme, Governance and Approval Frocess 3.7 The Capital Programme is the council's schedule of capital works for future years and 3.7 · includes details of the funding of the schemes.
-Included in the schedule are projects such as sea defences, restoration of parks and open spaces, our rolling replacement of vehicles and the construction of new buildings and facilities.
+Examples of this include the cost of option appraisals and feasibility studies that do not contribute to the scoping of the asset ultimately acquired or constructed. - 3.6 The key principle to follow is that 'everything is revenue unless you can prove it is capital'.

+The Capital Programme, Governance and Approval Process

+3.7 The Capital Programme is the council's schedule of capital works for future years and includes details of the funding of the schemes.
+Included in the schedule are projects such as sea defences and beach management, restoration of parks and open spaces, our rolling replacement of vehicles, Fleetwood High Street transformation High Street regeneration and the construction of new buildings and facilities.
 Also included could be service and commercial investments such as new IT systems to deliver digital transformation, the purchase of land or buildings for investment purposes and design, consultancy or in-house fees for staff time in support of major schemes.
-3.8 The approval process for individual capital schemes and the Capital Programme itself can be found in the Council's Constitution which is available on the council's website.
-In summary, the majority of capital schemes are approved via a Portfolio Holder Report submitted to the relevant Portfolio Holder.
-Alternatively, where a key decision is involved, a Cabinet Report on a specific scheme or project is used to update the Capital Budget.
-Regular reports are also submitted to Cabinet throughout the year providing them with the L Dogo 70
+The Council is working with partners to assist them to meet both their objectives and the Council's objectives.